garrandall/popular-music-data/tracks/marijuana-kid-cudi.md

 Pretty green bud
 All in my blunt
-Oohh I need it
+Oh I need it
 We can take off now
-Oohh Marijuana, yeah
+Oh Marijuana, yeah
 Pretty green bud
 All in my blunt
-Oohh I need it
+Oh I need it
 We can take off now
-Oohh I know you wanna
+Oh I know you wanna
 Smoke